 Upon return from an unpaid leave of absence, the teacher shall be placed in his/her position held prior to the leave, if the position is open.
 If the position is not open, the teacher shall be placed in an open position for which he/she is certified and qualified.

-An open position is one which is unfilled at any time or one which is held by a non-tenure teacher at the beginning of the next school year.
+An open position is one which is unfilled at any time.